 South Africa's high crime rate is largely a result of the country's unequal social conditions.
 These conditions are one of the first things many expats notice upon arrival, as they are likely to fly over some of the city's townships before landing at the plush facilities of Cape Town International Airport.

-However, by taking reasonable precautions, following safety tips and investing in good security, expats can avoid becoming victims of crime.
+However, you can avoid becoming a victim of crime by taking reasonable precautions, following safety tips, and investing in good security.

 A lot of the high crime statistics of Cape Town are also a result of gang-related violence, which is largely contained within certain areas and is unlikely to affect expats.